 1. Take Things One Day at a Time

-It is important to firstly focus on yourself and what you are going through so that you can be there for your colleagues.
+Firstly, it is vital to focus on yourself and what you are going through to be there for your colleagues.
 Taking a moment to refocus your priorities may seem selfish at first.
 But with time, it will create a more positive working environment.

-Apart from taking time, you can take a few minutes to meditate at the beginning of each day before work.
-Learn to delegate the work and promote outsourcing.
-This will provide you with ample room to do other tasks that are more important.
+Apart from taking time, you can take a few minutes to meditate before work at the beginning of each day.
+Learn to delegate the work and promote outsourcing to provide you with ample room to do other, more critical tasks.

 2. Honesty is the Best Policy

-Firstly, acknowledging what happened with yourself, upper management, and then your team is very important.
+Firstly, acknowledge what happened with yourself, upper management, and your team.

 When communicating your challenges with higher management, find time to delineate your issues in writing in an email.
-Alternatively, you can set up a meeting with your HR Manager so that your concerns are addressed effectively.
+Alternatively, you can set up a meeting with your HR manager to address your concerns effectively.

-Once you have identified the main cause of the burnout for you and your team, you can create a routine that focuses on emotional well-being at least once a week.
+Once you have identified the leading cause of burnout for you and your team, you can create a routine that focuses on emotional well-being at least once a week.

-For example, you can do an emotional check-in with employees before a staff meeting.
+For example, you can check employees’ emotional check-in before a staff meeting.

 3. Evaluate the Organizational Culture

-Highly stressful times are natural in any business when it is a busy season.
-It can become problematic when this is the order of business on a daily basis.
+Highly stressful times are natural in any business during a busy season.
+It can become problematic when this is the order of business daily.

-Take time to communicate with your team about priorities, and encourage them to express themselves when they feel that they are overwhelmed.
+Take time to communicate with your team about priorities, and encourage them to express themselves when they feel overwhelmed.

-As much as you want to encourage employees to take the initiative, they do not have to say yes to everything.
-Encourage healthy working habits like not taking work home, and mitigating the need for overtime.
+As much as you encourage employees to take the initiative, they do not have to say yes to everything.
+Encourage healthy working habits like not taking work home and mitigating the need for overtime.

 4. Innovation is Key

-Working on a shared platform saves a lot of time going back and forth, and you are able to offer live feedback.
+Working on a shared platform saves a lot of time going back and forth, and you can offer live feedback.
 Some of these platforms are paid.
 But it’s worth the money you spend.
-Slack and Trello, for example, are widely used and you can access them on the move from your mobile as well.
+Slack and Trello, for example, are widely used, and you can access them on the move from your mobile as well.

 5. Increase Resources

-Prioritize the tasks you spend your time on and understand which activities are the easiest and energizing.
-Remember to delegate tasks where necessary, and interact with your team in a way that is stimulating and positive.
+Prioritize the tasks you spend your time on and understand the most accessible and energizing activities.
+Remember to delegate tasks where necessary and interact with your team in a stimulating and positive way.

-Conducting a skills’ assessment for your team and implementing training programs to improve skills across the board might help.
-You should also consider continuing your studies or picking up a course or two.
+Conducting a skills assessment for your team and implementing training programs to improve skills across the board might help.
+It would help if you also considered continuing your studies or picking up a course or two.